-Option Name Acceptable Values Supported Operating Systems Definition RSSBaseProcGroup Min: 1 Max: 63 Windows 2012 This defines the base processor group for the RSS queues on the network adapter.
+Option Name Acceptable Values Supported Operating Systems Definition Recv Segment Coalescing (IPv6) Disabled (default on Windows Server 2008, Windows Server 2008 R2) Enabled (default on Windows Server 2012) Windows Server 2008 Windows Server 2008 R2 Windows Server 2012 Windows Server 2012 R2 RSC merges multiple TCP segments and identifies them as a single coalesced unit to the operating system's TCP/IP stack.
+This reduces the per-packet receive processing overhead and CPU usage when standard 1514 byte sized frames are in use.
+Notes: If checksum offloads are disabled, RSC should also be disabled.
+RSC depends on checksum offloads for better performance.
+Both RSC (IPV4) and RSC (IPV6) are coerced to zero if TCP Connection Offload (IPV4) is enabled.
+RSS Base Processor Group Min: 1 Max: 63 Windows Server 2012 This defines the base processor group for the RSS queues on the network adapter.
 A processor group contains 64 logical processors.
 This value may be modified in conjunction with the "RSS Base Processor Number" to explicitly select the desired RSS processors for the adapter.
-RSSBaseProcNumber Min: 1 Max: 63 Windows 2012 This defines the base processor number for the RSS queues on the network adapter within the given processor group.
+RSS Base Processor Number Min: 1 Max: 63 Windows Server 2012 This defines the base processor number for the RSS queues on the network adapter within the given processor group.
 A processor group contains 64 logical processors, so this value ranges from 0 to 63.
-This value may be modified in conjunction with the "RSS Base Processor Group" to explicitly select the desired RSS processors for the adapter.
-RSS Profile Windows 2012 The RSS Profile setting determines the RSS load balancing profile implemented by Microsoft for this network adapter.
-The "Closest Processor" settings will tend to localize the RSS CPUs to one NUMA node, allowing the device driver to allocate memory from the local node.
-The "NUMA Scaling" settings will use all NUMA nodes on the system, and the memory allocation will not be specific to a particular node.
-The driver will ignore the Preferred NUMA node setting.
+This value may be modified in conjunction with the "RSS Base Processor Group" to explicitly select the desired RSS processors RSS Max Processor Group Min: 0 Max: The number of processor groups present on your system.
+Windows Server 2012 for the adapter.
+RSS Max Processor Group allows you to set the maximum number of processor groups for the RSS CPUs